General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Numerical Illustration

 \subsection{Constants Estimation}

 The error estimation depends on multiple constants related to the regularity of the data.
 These constants can be hard to determine analytically for complex nonlinear problems.
 However, they can be estimated from iterations of the fixed point scheme.
-Most of these estimations are unfortunately \textit{underestimations}, meaning that the resulting quantity will not be a true upper bound to the error, but as numerical results will show in the next section, these quantities are precise enough for the algorithm to be precise and fast.